Zabooby/mpv-config/README.md

     -Adaptive Sharpen:

 ## Usage
 Download the latest windows build of MPV from [here](https://mpv.io/installation/) and extract its contents into a folder called mpv.
 MPV is portable so you can put this folder anywhere you want.
-Download and copy `portable_config` folder from this repo to the extracted folder and you are good to go.
+Download and copy `portable_config` folder from this repo to the mpv folder and you are good to go.

 ## Key Bindings
 Custom key bindings can be added from `input.conf` file.
 Refer to the [manual](https://mpv.io/manual/master/) for making any changes.
 Default key bindings can be seen from the `input.conf` file but most of the player functions can be used through the menu accessed by <kbd>Right Click</kbd>.